domenic/promises-unwrapping/README.md

          </tr>
          <tr>
             <td>[[Result]]</td>
             <td>The value with which the promise has been resolved or rejected, if any.
-Only meaningful if [[PromiseStatus]] is not <code>"pending"</code>.</td>
+Only meaningful if [[PromiseStatus]] is not <code>"unresolved"</code>.</td>
          </tr>
          <tr>
             <td>[[ResolveReactions]]</td>
-            <td>A List of functions to be processed when/if the promise transitions from being pending to having a resolution.</td>
+            <td>A List of functions to be processed when/if the promise transitions from being unresolved to having a resolution.</td>
          </tr>
          <tr>
             <td>[[RejectReactions]]</td>
-            <td>A List of functions to be processed when/if the promise transitions from being pending to having a rejection.</td>
+            <td>A List of functions to be processed when/if the promise transitions from being unresolved to having a rejection.</td>
          </tr>
     </tbody>
 </table>